The best clipless mountain bike pedals will give you a secure connection to your bike.

 Changes in axle material - better quality steel or titanium on really fancy pedals - and more sculpted bodies reduce weight but push the price up further.

-Crank Brothers pedals don’t have spring-tension adjustment but use pedal and cleat shims to tune the gap - and therefore connection/movement - between your shoe and the pedal.
-DMR use different pedal shims and rubber bumper heights to do the same job.
+Crankbrothers pedals don’t have spring-tension adjustment but use pedal and cleat shims to tune the gap - and therefore connection/movement - between your shoe and the pedal.
+DMR uses different pedal shims and rubber bumper heights to do the same job.
 While some riders like a fixed foot connection, more rotational movement before the cleat unclips from the shoe (float) can reduce strain on your knees.
-Float varies between pedal designs but it can also be altered from 0 to 20 degrees by using different shapes of cleat, or switching the cleats from left to right.
-Crank Brothers currently offer the widest range of options.
+Float varies between pedal designs but it can also be altered from 0 to 20 degrees by using different shapes of cleat or switching the cleats from left to right.
+Crankbrothers currently offers the widest range of options.